dvreeze/tryscalafix/doc/presentation.rst

 Scalafix_ is meant to be used for linting and automatic code rewriting, but it also contains the SemanticDB data model in its `Scalafix Scala API`_, which makes it useful even beyond linting and automatic code rewriting.

 That's what we are using here.
-Scalafix *rules* have (at least) the following structure:
+Scalafix *semantic rules* have (at least) the following structure:

 .. code-block:: scala